Book a Tour →

 Avg max 29°C · 14 rain days

-Brisbane's wettest month on average but not in a tropical monsoon sense — rain falls in afternoon bursts rather than all day.
+Brisbane's wettest month on average, but rain falls in afternoon bursts rather than all day.
 Still hot and humid.
-Post-school-holiday prices drop but the heat and rain remain.
-Wildlife parks are lush and green after the wet season.
+Royal Edinburgh Military Tattoo at Suncorp Stadium (75th anniversary 2026) is unmissable if you're here.
+Post-school-holiday prices drop but the heat remains.
+Wildlife parks look lush after the wet season.

 March